Artificial intelligence is changing the workplace; in fact, it’s likely changing yours today.

-Just as Amazon gives us data-driven product suggestions, utilizing an intelligent people directory can help you quickly and efficiently locate the perfect people for a given project.
+Just as Amazon gives us data-driven product suggestions, utilizing an intelligent people directory can help you quickly and efficiently locate the perfect people for any given project.

 Predictive Analytics—Even if you haven’t used this type of analytics directly, you’ve likely seen the results of it.
 For example, when you use Facebook, Linkedin, or other social media, you're already experiencing predictive analytics in your newsfeed as the platform aims to serve you personalized and relevant content.

-This technology can be used to determine if you have an employee that is starting to look for a new job, to predict those most likely to be your future high performers, and to help guide your managers to activities that create healthy, productive teams.
+This technology can be used to determine if you have an employee that is starting to look for a new job, predict those most likely to be future high performers, and help guide your managers to activities that create healthy and productive teams.

 Language Analytics—The ability of computers to understand humans has exploded in recent years: today, it’s common to talk to a device and have it respond as directed.

 Soon it will be possible for business leaders to search their organization’s people data using natural language.
-For example, if one were to ask an AI a question in the same way one would converse with another person the AI would leverage entire databases of common queries and surface the best answers through machine learning.
+For example, if one were to ask their AI system a question in the same way they would converse with another person the AI system would leverage entire databases of common queries and surface the best answers through machine learning.
 It’s a powerful innovation and many technology companies like Google, Apple, Amazon, and more are paving the way for others.

 Structural combines data science with the science of people.

 Data science will become increasingly important as organizations seek to personalize experiences for every individual - but it isn’t sufficient in isolation.
-Which is why we spend a significant amount of time thinking and researching how to use data science combined with the science of people to improve organizations and teams.
+Which is why we spend a significant amount of time thinking and researching how to combine data with the science of people in order to improve organizational and team performance .